Harbansmalik/Web_cheat-sheet/Web/SQL injection.md

 SQL Injection is a security vulnerability that allows attackers to manipulate SQL queries by injecting malicious code, potentially gaining unauthorized access to or manipulating a database.

 ## DIFFERNCE BETWEEN SQL AND NOSQL INJECTION:
-SQL databases are structured, use predefined schemas, and support complex queries with ACID properties.
+SQL databases are structured, use predefined schemas, and support complex queries with Atomicity, Consistency, Isolation, and Durability (ACID) properties.
 NoSQL databases are unstructured, schema-less, and designed for scalability, flexibility, and handling large volumes of data.

 ## Types of SQL injection